 So essential oils can be used in a lot of different ways around the hive.
 I would recommend purchasing scents such as lemon, lemongrass, lavender, and spearmint.
 Those are the types we use most commonly.

 You will need some type of feeder at some point if you are keeping bees.
 There are certain times of the year when things either have quit blooming or are waiting to bloom.
 Those are the times your bees will need you to help them supplement their food supply.

 However, it isn’t difficult to do.
-You just mix equal parts sugar and water.
+You just mix equal parts of sugar and water.
 Then place the mixture in a feeder.
 You can open feed which means you leave a bucket of sugar water out for the bees.

 As I’ve already mentioned, there will be times in the year that your bees will depend upon you to supplement their food supply.
-They require a syrup that is equal parts sugar and water.
+They require a syrup that is equal parts of sugar and water.

 12. Queen Excluder